The Registration "Competitive Development Stream" is not currently available.

 3. A player may only tryout for a team that matches his/her birth year.

 4. According to GTHL Rule 7.12, you may be registered with only one hockey club/association at any given time.
-Players found to be registered with multiple clubs/associations may be declared ineligible from playing CDS at NT even if they are chosen for a team.
+Additionally, House League/CDS players may not participate in any unsanctioned hockey programs outside of NT that do not follow Hockey Canada guidelines for Initiation Programming (such as full-ice game play prior to Jan.
+15 of the Novice year.)
+Players found to be in violation of either rule may be declared ineligible from playing HL/CDS at NT even if they are chosen for a team.
 Any CDS team fees paid may also be forfeited.

-For the 2018-2019 season North Toronto is fielding at least TWO CDS teams in the following age divisions:
+For the 2019-2020 season North Toronto is fielding two or three CDS Teams in each of the following age divisions:

-There is a $20 fee per tryout/evaluation session to cover the cost of ice and instruction.
-However, tryout fees are capped at $60/player per season (3 sessions).
+There is a $20 fee per evaluation session to cover the cost of ice and instruction.
+There is no fee for team tryouts.

 MANDATORY HOUSE LEAGUE: